An opening ceremony was held for Grand Finals of the 72nd and 69th Russian championships for men and women, respectively, in Votkinsk 9 August.

 The Grand Finals are organized by the Russian Chess Federation, the Charitable Foundation of Elena and Gennady Timchenko and the government of the Udmurtian Republic.
 The tournament is sponsored by the companies Renault Russia, PAO FSK YeES and PhosAgro, which has been a permanent sponsor of the RCF since 2010.
 The Logistics Sponsor of the Russian Chess Federation is the Russian Post Office.

-The tournament is a sequel to the Chess at Museums programme, which the Russian Chess Federation has been running jointly with the Charitable Foundation of Elena and Gennady Timchenko since 2012.
+The tournament is a sequel to The Chess in Museums project, which the Russian Chess Federation has been running jointly with the Charitable Foundation of Elena and Gennady Timchenko since 2012.

 The competitions are held on a round-robin basis in 11 rounds.